Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 ![Burp Intruder]({{ site.url }}/assets/wawacoin-intruder.png){: .image }

 Note that the username is displayed in the HTML page on the logout button: it is very helpful to see how our payload is decrypted.
-We confirm that we can successfully append characters to the encrypted *session* cookie which is a very nice power!
+We confirm that we can successfully append characters to the encrypted *session* cookie which is a very nice power to have!

 ### Creating a custom *Burp* extension
 We still need to find a vulnerability: something interesting to trigger with this string that the website is surely taking for trusted :smirk: